Annabel Elliot

 Sonia Annabel Elliot (' Shand; born 2 February 1949) is a British interior designer, antiques dealer, and courtier.
-She is the mother of British Conservative politician Sir Ben Elliot, who served as the Co-Chairman of the Conservative Party.
-She is also the sister of Queen Camilla and serves as one of six Queen's companions in the British Royal Household.
+She is the founder of Annabel Elliot Interior Design and Antiques and has undertaken extensive design work for King Charles III, including projects for the Duchy of Cornwall and several royal estates.
+Elliot has been recognised within the interiors industry and ranked among Britain's most influential female designers.
+She has supported various charities, including the British Association for Adoption and Fostering and the Elephant Family.
+She is the sister of Queen Camilla, the mother of Conservative politician Sir Ben Elliot, and serves as one of the Queen's companions in the Royal Household.

-Personal life
+Early and personal life

-Elliot is the daughter of Major Bruce Shand (1917–2006) and his wife, The Honourable Rosalind Cubitt (1921–1994), daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel.
-Her elder sister is Queen Camilla (born 1947), and her brother was travel writer Mark Shand (1951–2014).
-Elliot went to Florence, Italy, to study fine art.
+Sonia Annabel Shand was born on 2 February 1949, the second daughter of Major Bruce Shand (1917–2006) and his wife, The Honourable Rosalind Cubitt (1921–1994), daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel.
+Her elder sister is Queen Camilla (born 1947), and her brother was the travel writer Mark Shand (1951–2014).
+Shand later studied fine art in Florence, Italy.

-On 27 April 1972, at the age of 23, she married Simon Elliot (1940–2023), a Dorset landowner and son of Air Chief Marshal Sir William Elliot and Rosemary Chancellor.
-They have three children, including Sir Ben Elliot, a former Co-Chairman of the Conservative Party.
+On 27 April 1972, at the age of 23, Shand married Simon Elliot (1940–2023), a Dorset landowner and the son of Air Chief Marshal Sir William Elliot and Rosemary Chancellor.
+The couple had three children, including Sir Ben Elliot, a former Co-Chairman of the Conservative Party.